California ground squirrel

-The California ground squirrel (Otospermophilus beecheyi), also known as the Beechey ground squirrel, is a common and easily observed ground squirrel of the western United States and the Baja California Peninsula; it is common in Oregon and California and its range has relatively recently extended into Washington and northwestern Nevada.
+The California ground squirrel (Otospermophilus beecheyi), also known as the Beechey ground squirrel, is a common and easily observed ground squirrel of the western United States and the Baja California Peninsula.
+It is common in California with its range spanning through much of the state, as well as northeastern Nevada in areas around Reno and Lake Tahoe.

 Formerly placed in Spermophilus, as Spermophilus beecheyi, it was reclassified in Otospermophilus in 2009, as it became clear that Spermophilus as previously defined was not a natural (monophyletic) group.

 Etymology

 John Richardson, who originally described the species as Arctomys (Spermophilus) beecheyi, or "Beechey's marmot", named it after Frederick William Beechey, an early 19th-century British explorer and naval officer.

 Description

-California Ground Squirrel standing on its hind legs at Pebble Beach, CA.
+A California Ground Squirrel standing on its hind legs at Pebble Beach, CA.

 The squirrel's upper parts are mottled, with the fur containing a mixture of gray, light brown and dusky hairs.
 The shoulders, neck and sides are a lighter gray.
 The fur around the eyes is whitish.
 The underside is lighter, buff or grayish yellow.
 Head and body are about 30 cm long and the tail an additional 15 cm.
 They can weigh from 280 to 738 g.
 The tail is relatively bushy for a ground squirrel, and at a quick glance, the squirrel might be mistaken for a fox squirrel.

 As is typical for ground squirrels, California ground squirrels live in burrows, which they excavate themselves.
 Some burrows are occupied communally, but each squirrel has its own entrance.
 Although they readily become tame in areas used by humans, and quickly learn to take food left or offered by picnickers, they spend most of their time within 25 m (80 ft) of their burrows, and rarely go further than 50 m from it.
+California Ground Squirrels tend to avoid desert regions, likely due to the harsh conditions and lack of suitable vegetation for food and cover.

 In the colder parts of their range, California ground squirrels hibernate for several months, but in areas where winters have no snow, most squirrels are active year-round.
 In those parts where the summers are hot, they may also estivate for periods of a few days.

 California ground squirrels are often regarded as pests in gardens and parks, since they eat ornamental plants and trees.
 They commonly feed on seeds, such as oats, but also eat insects such as crickets and grasshoppers, as well as various fruits.